Pom Klementieff

 Pom Klementieff in the movie 'Hacker's Game'

-For the filming, Klementieff's martial art skills came in handy.
-The film had a low budget, so Pom was responsible for her character's appearance.
-For instance, she boldly dyed her hair a bright purple.
+During filming, Klementieff's martial arts skills came in handy.
+With the film's low budget, Pom took charge of her character's appearance.
+She even boldly dyed her hair bright purple.
 "It was really interesting to work on this low-budget film because you get much more involved in the production", the actress admitted.

 Marvel Cinematic Universe and Other Roles in Hollywood

-In 2017, Pom Klementieff joined the Marvel universe in the movie "Guardians of the Galaxy Vol. 2".
-Klementieff played the role of Mantis, a being with beetle eyes and antennas on her head, who could sense and alter the feelings of others.
-Pom never hid her love for Marvel comics and movies, so becoming part of the cinematic universe was an honor for her.
-"She was truly lonely, living by herself, and it was a novelty for her to interact with people," Pom described her character.
+In 2017, Pom Klementieff entered the Marvel universe with "Guardians of the Galaxy Vol. 2".
+Klementieff played Mantis, a being with beetle-like eyes and antennae who could sense and manipulate others' emotions.
+Pom had always been open about her love for Marvel comics and movies, so joining the cinematic universe was a dream come true.
+"She was completely isolated, living alone, and interacting with people was totally new to her," Pom explained about her character.

 Pom Klementieff as Mantis